pyrocko/grond/docs/source/overview/index.rst

 Configuration
 -------------

-Grond is configured in in ``.gronf`` files using YAML markup language, see section :doc:`/config/index`.
+Grond is configured in ``.gronf`` files using YAML markup language, see section :doc:`/config/index`.

 The :doc:`/examples/index` section provides commented configuration files for different earthquake source problems explaining many of the options: